Chicago to Las Vegas train

 Trip Summary

-There are usually 2 daily train trips available from Chicago to Las Vegas.
-Traveling by train from Chicago to Las Vegas usually takes 41 hours and 20 minutes, but the fastest Amtrak train can make the trip in 38 hours and 20 minutes.
+You can pick from 2 daily train trips between Chicago and Las Vegas.
+The average train journey from Chicago to Las Vegas takes 41 hours and 50 minutes, but some Amtrak train trips are as short as 38 hours and 20 minutes.

 What is the price of a train ticket from Chicago to Las Vegas?